joomengine/jcb-documentation/079-Update-the-Site-Form-Field-via-URL-Parameter.md

 If your site view already has **pagination**, JCB automatically generates a `<form>` tag around the list.

-You **don’t need to add another form** — simply add inputs or buttons inside it.
+You **don't need to add another form** — simply add inputs or buttons inside it.

 ### How It Works